TRACCS-PC7-IMPRESSION-ESM/TRACCS-PC7-IMPRESSION-ESM.github.io/intranet.md

 <img src="{{site.baseurl}}/img/HAL-submission.png" width="100%" height="100%"/>
 </div>

+## Keeping track of IMPRESSION-ESM publications, communications and other activities

+For any publication or communication related to IMPRESSION-ESM, or any other activities conducted within the IMPRESSION-ESM framework or supported by IMPRESSION-ESM, please fill the following [form](https://docs.google.com/spreadsheets/d/1x27tLUxEigXMsqm-9Qvq5Rl8K5MtJERu/edit?usp=sharing&ouid=102129889214917241305&rtpof=true&sd=true).
+Note the first time, you will need to ask for file access.

 ## Mailing list

 All people involved in IMPRESSION-ESM, or wanting to stay inform about IMPRESSION-ESM activities, may join the project mailing list traccs-pc7@ipsl.fr.
 To do so, send an email to <a href="mailto:sympa@listes.ipsl.fr">sympa@listes.ipsl.fr</a> with the subject line "subscribe traccs-pc7".
 To unsubscribe, process similarly with "unsubscribe traccs-pc7" in the subject line.
 You may also use the [web interface](https://listes.ipsl.fr/sympa), if you already have an account on this server.